Philosophy, Computing, and Artificial Intelligence

 PHI 319.
 The Observation-Thought-Decision-Action Cycle.

-To implement the observation-thought-decision-action cycle in the logic programming/agent model on a machine, we need to think more clearly about the steps in the cycle.
+We saw an attempt to implement the observation-thought-decision-action cycle on a machine.
+To make more progress, we need to think more carefully about the steps in the cycle.

 The Cycle as a Sequence of Instructions